9812u49823juhre/Great/ZCIv2Beta.md

 ### handle

 **handle** generates the required **handle_request_matches** function for you, depending on what you need to work inside the query.
 Here we do very massive Perl Blackmagic ;), so you shouldnt think too much how we make it happen (if you dislike this kind of Blackmagic you may do your own **handle_request_matches** function, as said in the overview.
 You can request all attributes of the given DDG::Request to be handled and in addition you can use **remainder** which is a special way to give you the "non matching" part of the query.
 This is what you mostly will want to work with.
+The value you request to handle will be given as **$_**.

 Additional you can use **query_raw**, **query**, **query_nowhitespace**, **query_nowhitespace_nodash**.
 You can see how they are generated and put together in DDG::Request code.